Safety and Security for Program Development

 - Other Potential Risks such as Natural Disaster, High Incidence of Crime, History of Terrorism

-Any student or student group that desires to participate in a Drexel-affiliated international travel activity to a country that currently has a State Department Travel Advisory of 3 or higher or a Risk Rating of 4 or higher (On Call International Risk Rating), must seek approval through the Travel Risk Review (TRR) Committee.
+Any faculty member, staff member, student or student group that desires to participate in a Drexel-affiliated international travel activity to a country or region that currently qualifies as high-risk, must seek approval through the Travel Risk Review (TRR) Committee.
 TRR has representation from Risk Management, General Counsel, Academic Affairs, Education Abroad, Steinbright and Student Affairs.
 Additional representation or expertise may be sought by the committee according to the nature of the request.

 The request for permission to travel should include:

-- A signed Addendum to the Terms and Conditions of Participation that acknowledges the additional risk of the travel destination (provided by OGE)
+- A signed Addendum to the Terms and Conditions of Participation that acknowledges the additional risk of the travel destination (provided by the Drexel Global office)

 - A written justification of the importance/value of this particular location to the objectives of the student's academic experience at Drexel